-KNOXVILLE MAJOR ARTERIALS 89% of the crashes that involved people walking or riding bicycles on major arterials occurred on six streets: BROADWAY CHAPMAN HIGHWAY CUMBERLAND AVENUE KINGSTON PIKE MAGNOLIA AVENUE WESTERN AVENUE 15 deaths resulted from pedestrian or bicycle crashes on major arterials (between 2007 and 2017). mileage, but account for a BIG percentage of pedestrian & bicyclist crashes & fatalities. street miles of all pedestrian/ bicycle crashes of all fatalities resulting from pedestrian or bicycle crashes

-FAILURE TO YIELD by drivers when making a turn is the most common crash factor on major arterials (51%).
-More than half of those are left turns.
+KNOXVILLE MAJOR ARTERIALS 89% of the crashes that involved people walking or riding bicycles on major arterials occurred on six streets: BROADWAY CHAPMAN HIGHWAY CUMBERLAND AVENUE KINGSTON PIKE MAGNOLIA AVENUE WESTERN AVENUE 22 deaths resulted from pedestrian or bicycle crashes on major arterials (between January 2007 and June 2019). mileage, but account for a BIG percentage of pedestrian & bicyclist crashes & fatalities. street miles of all pedestrian/ bicycle crashes of all fatalities resulting from pedestrian or bicycle crashes by drivers when making a turn is the most common crash factor on major arterials (48%).
+Left turns are the most common.